 On 19 February 1942, Darwin came under attack for the first time by Japanese forces.
 Two air raids were launched that day, the start of the many attacks endured between 1942 -1943.
 While Darwin bore the brunt of those attacks, other parts of the Northern Territory were also a target.
 Arnhem Land, Batchelor, Adelaide River, Katherine, Millingimbi also suffered.

-Join us for a conversation with historians Dr. Tom Lewis (OAM) and Dr. Wendy Beresford-Maning and playwright Sandra Thibodeaux.
+Join historians Dr. Tom Lewis (OAM) and Dr. Wendy Beresford-Maning and playwright Sandra Thibodeaux in conversation with ABC's Kristy O'Brien.
 Together we will explore the history of Darwin’s bombing through the stories told and writing styles used to gain a better understanding of how an event so long ago remains relevant for historians, researchers, story tellers alike.

 A bit about the speakers: